videohead/custom-simple-rss/readme.txt

 according to parameters you choose!

 **in simple words:**
+Ever wanted an rss feed for just a specific Author and specific Category?
+Or Even an rss feed for a specific Custom Field ???
+Well... now you got it !
 The plugin does not alter your default wordpress feeds - it enables you to display feeds **on the fly** via specific url with pre defined url query parameters.

 **for example:**